DylanWaken/DL_Memory_Palace/Generative Models/Basic Machine Learning/Regularization/L2 Regularization.md

 ----
 #BasicMachineLearning

-The specifal form of [[Tikhonov Regularization]] that prefered the smaller norms for the weights or parameters vector.
+The specifal form of [[Tikhonov regularization]] that prefered the smaller norms for the weights or parameters vector.
 The name L2 Regularization from the L2 Norm used in the regularization term.

 The original TR function:
 $$||X\theta-y||_2^2 + ||\Gamma \theta||_2^2$$